ufs-community/uwtools/docs/index.rst

 The config tool suite helps you compare, transform, modify, and even validate your configuration.
 The package supports YAML, shell, Fortran namelist, and INI file formats.
 Configuration in any of these formats may use :jinja2:`Jinja2 syntax<templates>` to express values.
 These values can reference others, or compute new values by evaluating mathematical expressions, building paths, manipulating strings, etc.

-Compare Mode
+Compare Action
-""""""""""""
+""""""""""""""

 When the Linux diff tool just doesn't work for comparing unordered namelists with mixed-case keys, this is your go-to!
 The Fortran namelists are the *real* catalyst behind this gem, but it also works on the other configuration formats.

 | :any:`CLI documentation with examples<cli_config_compare_examples>`

-Realize Mode
+Realize Action
-""""""""""""
+""""""""""""""

-This mode renders values created by :jinja2:`Jinja2 templates<templates>`, and lets you override values in one file or object with those from others, not necessarily with the same configuration format.
+To realize a config is to render values encoded in :jinja2:`Jinja2 expressions<templates/#expressions>`, potentially overriding values in one file or object with those from others, not necessarily with the same configuration format.
 With ``uwtools``, you can even reference the contents of other files to build up a configuration from its pieces.

 | :any:`CLI documentation with examples<cli_config_realize_examples>`

-Validate Mode
+Validate Action
-"""""""""""""
+"""""""""""""""

-In this mode, you can provide a :json-schema:`JSON Schema<>` file alongside your configuration to validate that it meets the requirements set by the schema.
+Provide a :json-schema:`JSON Schema<>` file alongside your configuration to validate that it meets the requirements set by the schema.
 We've enabled robust logging to make it easier to repair your configs when problems arise.

 | :any:`CLI documentation with examples<cli_config_validate_examples>`